Abderrahmanehocine/double-linked-list-using-c-language/README.md

 # double-linked-list-using-c-language

- Take student information and stored as a linked list.
+ Take student information and store it in the memory as a linked list.

        *we declare a struct node each node contain 3 part:
      -first part: contain pointer named prev this pointer point to the previous node of the linked list.